 Finally, given the central role of strategic exchange in our framework, we revisit the old and large literature on the strategic foundations of Walrasian equilibrium.
-A review is beyond the scope of this paper, important contributions include Dubey (1982) and the reference herein, Dubey and Shubik (1980), Schmeidler (1980), and Shapley and Shubik (1977).
+A review is beyond the scope of this paper, important contributions include Dubey (1982) and the references herein, Dubey and Shubik (1980), Schmeidler (1980), and Shapley and Shubik (1977).
 We show that when an economic good-money-is only desirable to optimizing agents as legal tender, the producer of this good still has the ability to coordinate private agents on a given nominal anchor.

 The paper is organized as follows.
 Section 2 outlines a static model.
 Section 3 solves it.
-Section 4 discusses historical and current situations for which we believe our insights to be particularly relevant.
-Section 5 shows how our approach helps clarify-and offers rigorous foundations for-the ones based on the Walrasian equilibrium concept.
+Section 4 shows how our approach helps clarify-and offers rigorous foundations for the ones based on the Walrasian equilibrium concept.
+Section 5 discusses historical and current situations for which we believe our insights to be particularly relevant.
 Section 6 outlines and solves a two-date model.
 Section 7 concludes.
-Proofs follow the propositions because we find them most of them instructive, yet the paper is written so that they can be skipped in a first reading.
+Proofs follow the propositions because we find most of them instructive, yet the paper is written so that they can be skipped in a first reading.